agosain1/flask-app-skeleton/README.md

 The third argument is the url prefix of the blueprint.
 With this we were able to remove the redundancy of prefixing all our api urls with /api.

-## Put the config settings in instance/app_settings.py and make sure .gitignore has instance/
+## Put the config settings in instance/app_settings.py and make sure .gitignore has instance/ Also names must be UPPERCASE

 ## Ubuntu: sudo apt-get install psycopg2 libpq-dev python-dev